GHOST-Aram/friendly-docs/venuetypes/docs/[id]/patch.md

 ## PUT `/venue-types`

-This endpoint allows system admins and venue hosts (managers/owners/landlords) to modify venue types.
+This endpoint allows system admins and venue hosts (venue managers/owners/landlords) to modify venue types.
+Venue hosts and system admins are users of the `host` and `superuser` groups respectively.

 ### Authorization
 Only authenticated venue hosts and system admins can modify venue types.
-Venue hosts and system admins are users of the `host` and `superuser` groups respectively.

 Admins or hosts can only modify documents they created.
 If an admin tries to modify a document created by another admin or any venue host, the server will deny the request and respond with status code `403` (Fobbiden).
 Same goes for venue hosts.

 Visit the [authentication docs](../authentication/authentication.md) to acquire authentication token.
 Provide the token in the request `Authorization` header as `Bearer`.

 ### Request
-To modify an venue types via PUT method, provide the following venue details in the request:
+To modify an venue types via PATCH method, provide any or all of the following venue details in the request:

 ```typescript
    {